tapilew/equilibrio-alpha/README.md

 ### Practical SME Usage Examples

-1. **Small Hotel (Boquete):** Places a "Pay Deposit with Crypto (USDT)" button using a **TuriStable** link on their booking confirmation page.
-Guest pays 50 USDT deposit instantly.
-Hotel avoids 5-7% card fee and gets immediate confirmation.
+1. **Small Hotel (Boquete):** Places a "Pay Deposit with Crypto (USDC)" button using a **TuriStable** link on their booking confirmation page.
+Guest pays 50 USDC deposit instantly.
+Hotel benefits from USDC's stability and avoids 5-7% card fees.
 2. **Tour Guide (Bocas del Toro):** After agreeing on a $100 tour via WhatsApp, sends a **TuriStable** link: `turistable.app/pay/guide123?amount=100`.
-   Tourist clicks, pays 100 USDT.
-Guide avoids cash risks and has a digital record.
+   Tourist clicks, pays 100 USDC.
+Guide avoids cash risks, receives trusted USD value, and has a digital record.
 3. **Artisan (Casco Viejo):** Displays a simple laminated card with a QR code generated by the **TuriStable App** next to their crafts.
 A tourist buying a
-   $20 item scans the code, confirms the 20 USDT payment on their phone wallet.
+   $20 item scans the code, confirms the 20 USDC payment on their phone wallet.
-   Fast, easy, low fee.
+   Fast, easy, low fee using a reputable stablecoin.

 ---